disulfidebond/ctakes_processing/README.md

 ### Docker Image

 **IMPORTANT:** The underlying OS (Centos7) in the docker image [is official EOL](https://www.centos.org/centos-linux-eol/).
-This OS has known security vulnerabilities, and it is extremely important to run the docker container in a controlled development environment.
+This OS version has known and unpatched security vulnerabilities, so it is extremely important to run the docker container in a controlled development environment.

 First, download the Docker image from Dockerhub.